igbrijesh/demo/README.md

 # demo
-this is the first git repository.
+this is the first Git repository.
 <br>
-author igbrijesh
+author - igbrijesh